tux234/fleet/articles/deploying-sentinelone-with-fleet.md

 ### Upload .mobileconfigs to Fleet

 SentinelOne requires 5 separate mobileconfig files in order to properly function on macOS.
 Each of these serves an important operational function.
-These 5 profiles are available to download on my GitHub repo [here](https://github.com/harrisonravazzolo/Bluth-Company-GitOps/tree/main/lib/macos/SentinelOne).
+These 5 profiles are available to download from the [SentinelOne configuration files repository](https://github.com/harrisonravazzolo/Bluth-Company-GitOps/tree/main/lib/macos/SentinelOne).
 Let's quickly run through each one and highlight what it's actually doing on your endpoints.

 > It's possible these profiles can be combined into one payload, but we've kept them separate here for troubleshooting purposes.